Banana Plant Care at Home: Your Complete Guide

 Growth Expectations

-Banana trees can grow quite quickly, with a new leaf emerging every few weeks in the proper environment.
+Banana trees can grow quickly, with a new leaf emerging every few weeks in the proper environment.
 Each pseudostem can grow up to ten feet each year!

 What To Do Before Planting

-The Best Soil Mix for Banana Plants
+The Best Soil Mix

-While banana plants like regular water and lots of humidity, they don’t like sitting in water.
+While banana plants like regular water and humidity, they don’t like sitting in water.
 This means that you’ll want to look for a well-draining soil mix.
 A mix that contains perlite, coco coir, and/or pine chunks is a good choice.

 Banana plants do best in slightly acidic soil, so look for a mix with a pH of 5.5-6.5.